JBZoo/CSV-Blueprint/README.md

   supporting a wide range of data validation rules from basic type checks to complex regex validations.
   This example serves as a comprehensive guide for creating robust CSV file validations.

-includes:
+presets:
-  parent-alias: ./readme_sample.yml   # Include another schema and define an alias for it.
+  preset-alias: ./readme_sample.yml   # Include another schema and define an alias for it.

 # Regular expression to match the file name.
 If not set, then no pattern check.